analytics

 What is a consolidated credit?

-What is the purpose of consolidating credits?
+What is the goal of consolidating credits?

 What are the advantages and disadvantages of consolidated credit?